To accelerate growth, business leaders sometimes need to take a step back and ask: am I driving this change, or inhibiting it?

 - Don’t hold others back.

-It’s important for leaders to recognise that you can’t possibly manage everything.
+It’s important for business leaders to recognise that you can’t possibly manage everything.
 You need to employ great people, empower them, and encourage them to take initiative in their roles.
 Independent and autonomous employees will think in innovative ways and lift your business to new heights.
 Although it’s important for leaders to set the framework, if you get too involved or try to micro-manage, you are likely to limit the success of others, based upon your own limitations.

 - Strive for continuous improvement.

 Leaders, you need to constantly be growing if you want your business to grow.
 This is not limited to the technical or leadership aspect of your business, but also your emotional intelligence and interpersonal skills.
-Strive to become the best, most grounded, self-aware and empathetic person that you can.
+Strive to become the best, most grounded, self-aware and empathetic person that you can be.
 In doing so, you will form stronger relationships with your employees and propel your business forward.

 - Stay connected with others.

 It’s important to have a peer group that you regularly meet with, where you can share new ideas and ways of thinking.
 By doing this, you can get real and honest feedback from people you trust.
-The challenge for leaders, and CEOs in particular, is that it’s rare for people to speak up when they disagree, or tell you when you are doing something wrong, because they are afraid of the implications.
+The challenge for business leaders, and CEOs in particular, is that it’s rare for people to speak up when they disagree or tell you when you are doing something wrong, because they are afraid of the implications.
 This is not a healthy environment, as leaders need constructive feedback as much as anyone else.